IT job market growth slows to 4,200 jobs in December versus 8,700 in November according to BLS data

 IT hiring is driven by the overall economy and signs of near term prospects for improvement are few.
 National participation remains at to 63.6% - 615,000 more people are looking for jobs in December 2012 than December 2011.

-Park City - UT -- IT job market growth slowed to 4,200 new jobs in December versus 8,700 added jobs in November.
+Park City - UT -- IT job market growth slows to 4,200 jobs in December versus 8,700 in November according to BLS data .
 For the year 2012 there was a gain of 62,500 IT jobs.
 The CEO of Janco Associates, Victor Janulaitis said, “The slowing of growth in the IT job market is a cause for concern.
 If a robust recovery does not occur, as some predict, it will not be a good time to be looking for a new job.
 Granted there were 21,800 IT jobs added in the last three month, however that number of new jobs is not enough to ease our concerns. ”

 The CEO added, “According to BLS data, the overall unemployment rate rose to 7.8% from the originally report 7.7% in November (BLS revised November to 7.8%).
 The total number of individuals (civilian non-institutional) looking for a job in December 2011 was 6,135,000 versus 6,750,000 in December 2012 - an increase of 615,000.
 Not a good omen for the economy in general and with the recent re-instatement of the payroll taxes a definite worry. ”